-YieldStreet stands out among crowdfunding investment platforms by offering a wide range of asset-backed debt investments with relatively short hold times, from litigation financing to commercial real estate to more exotic investments like a loan backed by the contract of an NBA player.
+YieldStreet stands out among crowdfunding investment platforms by offering a wide range of asset-backed debt investments with relatively short hold times, from litigation financing, commercial and multi-use real estate, and commercial assets, to marine assets, art, and more exotic investments like a loan backed by the contract of an NBA player.

-- Sectors: Commercial Real Estate, Exotic Assets, and Litigation
+- Sectors: Commercial Real Estate, Exotic Assets, Marine, Fine Art, and Litigation

 - Advertised Returns: 8-20%

 - Most investments are cash-flowing and all are secured with assets

 - Short and medium hold-terms (usually 6-60 months)